Gaughan

 The surname Gaughan is derived from the Old Gaelic name Ua Gáibhtheacháin, which dates to before the 10th century.
 Its meaning is "male descendant of a fierce warrior".
 However, other translations claim it means "anxious one", demonstrating their expeditious and industrious nature.
 Historically, Irish families were named after the first chief of their tribe.
 In this case, it is evident that this clan descends from an illustrious warrior.
 Other derivatives of Ua Gáibhtheacháin are: O'Gaughan, Gavan, Gavaghan, Gavahan, Gavigan and Gahan.

-As Old Ireland evolved, the surname O'Gáibtheacháin was shortened to O'Gacháin.
+As Old Ireland evolved, the surname Ua Gáibhtheacháin was shortened to Ó Gacháin.
 This name was later anglicized into Gaughan.

 Sept crest

 As in most coats of arms, this crest's components reflect the character of its people.
 In the Gaughan coat of arms, the blue symbolizes their loyalty and thirst for truth, while the white represents their love of peace and serenity.
 The fish signify charity towards others and a truthful conscience.
 Furthermore, they are also associated with a desire for Jesus Christ to be one's spiritual nourishment.
 The ornate helmet included in the coat of arms indicates that they were men of high rank or gentlemen.